-5 Registration and preliminary assessment of Prohibited Practices and Misconduct shall determine the applicability of this Policy and the reliability of the information received.
+The CCO and the Head of Internal Audit shall jointly carry out a preliminary assessment of reported suspicions or allegations of Prohibited Practices or Misconduct to assess the substance of the allegation(s) and decide on whether or not the case shall be investigated by ICO.
+All reported allegations and suspicions shall be preliminary assessed.
+The preliminary assessment shall determine the applicability of this Policy and the reliability of the information received.
 As part of the preliminary assessment, the CCO and the Head of Internal Audit shall seek to determine whether or not (1) the alleged Prohibited Practice or Misconduct represents a sufficient material risk to NIB to justify an investigation; (2) an investigation is feasible, based on the age of the events in question, (3) the information received is specific enough to enable an investigation, (4) the availability of necessary records or witnesses and (5) other relevant information.